 Is Toy Story 4 kid friendly?
 The Toy Story franchise is known to generally be family friendly, but is this one any different?
-Here are the details on language, violence, scary moments, and sexual content in Toy Story 4.
+Here are the details on language, violence, and scary moments in Toy Story 4.
 I’ll also give you my recommendations on whether Toy Story 4 is appropriate for preschoolers and whether it lives up to the hype.

 Is Toy Story 4 Kid Friendly?

 Toy Story movies are known to be tear jerkers.
-Is Toy Story 4 any different?
-And are those ventriloquist dummies too creepy for little ones?
+And I did have to break out my tissues.
+Are those ventriloquist dummies too creepy for little ones?
 At about 1 hour and 40 minutes, Toy Story 4 may be too long for toddlers, but I never looked at my watch once.
 Let’s talk about whether Toy Story 4 is ok for little kids.

 Language in Toy Story 4